 Over the past 25 years the original research findings have been applied in more than 250 diverse organisations around the world.
 Legitimate Leadership Partners and Associates work with clients globally both on-site and from their home locations in the United Kingdom, South Africa, Canada, Belgium and Finland.

-He lives in Derby, England, with his wife Lesley and their golden retriever, Jess.
-When not working, he likes mountain biking and kayaking, and (when in Africa) scuba diving and bush camping.
+Nigel lives in Derby, UK, with his wife Lesley.
+When not working, he enjoys mountain biking and kayaking, and when in Africa, Scuba Diving and excursions camping in the African bush.